-(a) Run your generator engine and tune the frequency meter on your control panel to read 50 Hz.
+- Run your generator engine and tune the frequency meter on your control panel to read 50 Hz

-(b) Check the AC voltmeter or potentiometer as the case may be and read the voltage output of the generator.
-The output voltage decreases as you reduce the frequency and may be lower than the desired value.
+- Check the AC voltmeter or potentiometer as the case may be and read the voltage output of the generator.
+The output voltage decreases as you reduce the frequency and may be lower than the desired value

-(c) Adjust the AC voltmeter or potentiometer on your control panel untill you obtain the desired output voltage at 50 Hz.
+- Adjust the AC voltmeter or potentiometer on your control panel until you obtain the desired output voltage at 50 Hz

-(d) By making similar modifications on the control panel, you can increase the frequency from 50 Hz to 60 Hz.
+- By making similar modifications on the control panel, you can increase the frequency from 50 Hz to 60 Hz

-If you use a fixed-speed generator, you could attach a frequency convertor to your unit.
-A frequency convertor is a combination of a rectifier and an inverter.
+If you use a fixed-speed generator, you could attach a frequency converter to your unit.
+A frequency converter is a combination of a rectifier and an inverter.
 The rectifier uses the generator’s alternating current (AC) output to produce direct current (DC).
 The inverter then converts this to produce AC output of the desired frequency.
-Any accompanying change in voltage is incidental to the purpose of the unit and also depends on the application for which the frequency convertor is being used.
+Any accompanying change in voltage is incidental to the purpose of the unit and also depends on the application for which the frequency converter is being used.

-Traditionally, frequency convertors, such as rotary convertors and motor-generator sets, were made of electromechanical components.
-With the advent of solid state electronics, these are now built as completely electronic units.
+Traditionally, frequency converters, such as rotary converters and motor-generator sets, were made of electromechanical components.
+With the advent of solid-state electronics, these are now built as completely electronic units.